UrielMiranda/cowsandbulls/README.md

-# cowsandbulls
+# Cows and bulls
-A Python Game
+A Python Game called
 "Cows and Bulls"